-Once you have completed the mortgage loan application process, your loan officer will provide you with various documents outlining the costs associated with your loan.
-The most important is the Loan Estimate and the Closing Disclosure.
+Once you have completed the mortgage loan application process, your loan officer will provide you with a variety of documents outlining the costs associated with your loan.
+The most important are the Loan Estimate and the Closing Disclosure.
 These forms are required by law and are there for your protection.